Body Recomposition Calculator

 Limitations

-- This calculator uses estimated TDEE which may differ from your actual energy expenditure by 10–20%.
+- This calculator uses estimated TDEE, which may differ from your actual energy expenditure by 10–20%.

 Frequently Asked Questions